pev5691/wbn-doc/README.md

-# wbn-doc
+# wbn-doc - Sets of texts for a website with information about the project
- Sets of texts for a website with information about the project
+## A set of text files for a website about the WellBeing Network cryptoplatform and the HYIP WellBeing project